DevprojectEkla/WeezBank/README.md

 # Bank Account Management Application

 This project is a basic Django application that simulates the creation and management of bank accounts.
-It is designed to showcase my use of Django for building web applications.
+It is designed to showcase my use of Django for building web applications and the Django REST framework to build RESTful APIs.

 ## Features